jamesmacalino/shopping-cart-js/README.md

-# shopping-cart-js
+# Shopping Cart Exercise

-Single page app in JS.
+## Single page app in JS.
 Much of the exercise is to demo FE and BE interactivity, using strapi db along with Postman to update shopping cart via API